Skip to content

 R v.
 Bentham (2005 UKHL 18) is the leading House of Lords authority on the scope of section 5.
 The defendant had hidden his finger behind a cloth, mimicking a gun during a robbery.
 The prosecution charged him with possessing a firearm, arguing that his finger under the cloth was a firearm component.
 The House of Lords rejected this and held that a component of a section 5 firearm must be a manufactured artefact, not a body part.
 The case is regularly cited as illustrating the limits of expansive statutory interpretation in the Firearms Act context, and it settled the question of whether realistic imitation objects that are not manufactured firearm components can be charged under section 5 (they cannot; they are dealt with under the Violent Crime Reduction Act 2006).

 R v.
-Singh (2003 UKHL 21) addressed jurisdiction over Firearms Act offences, confirming that English courts can exercise jurisdiction over a section 5 offence committed in Scotland where the criminal enterprise had a transnational dimension.
+Singh (Court of Appeal, Criminal Division) addressed jurisdiction over Firearms Act offences, and the proposition that English courts can hear section 5 charges where the criminal enterprise had a cross-border dimension is confirmed in case law, but the citation 2003 UKHL 21 is not the correct reference: that citation corresponds to Bellinger v.
+Bellinger, a family law case.
 The decision is less prominent than Bentham but is cited in cases involving the movement of prohibited weapons across UK internal borders.

 The Arms Trade Treaty (ATT) was adopted by the UN General Assembly on 2 April 2013 and entered into force on 24 December 2014.
-As of 2025, the ATT has been signed by 130 states and ratified by 113 state parties, making it one of the broadest-participating conventional-weapons treaties.
+As of 2025, the ATT has 118 state parties, making it one of the broadest-participating conventional-weapons treaties.
 The United States signed the ATT under the Obama administration in 2013 but had not ratified it as of 2024; the Trump administration formally withdrew the US signature in 2019.
 The UK is a state party.
 India is not a signatory.

 The ATT applies to the export, import, transit, transshipment, and brokering of conventional arms.
 The covered items are battle tanks, armoured combat vehicles, large-calibre artillery, combat aircraft, combat helicopters, warships, missiles and missile launchers, and small arms and light weapons (SALW).
 For forensic ballistics purposes, the SALW category is most directly relevant: it encompasses revolvers and self-loading pistols, rifles and carbines, sub-machine guns, assault rifles, and light machine guns.